 Ukraine plans to restart football leagues from August

+“We spoke about how it would be possible that football could help us to think about the future,” Mr Pavelko continued, explaining, “So we took the decision with the president that we would resume the Ukrainian championship in August.”

+Mr Pavelko also said he informed FIFA President Gianni Infantino and UEFA President Aleksander Čeferin that “we will resume the championships in the war time in Ukraine ... under the bombs and we count on their support.”

-Ukraine was forced to abandon its leagues in February when Russia began an invasion that, according to Zelenskyy, has led to “at least tens of thousands" of Ukrainian civilians dying and large swaths of many cities and towns being bombed into rubble.
+Ukraine was forced to abandon its leagues in February when Russia began an invasion that, Mr Zelenskyy said, has led to the deaths of “at least tens of thousands" of Ukrainian civilians, and large swaths of many cities and towns being reduced to rubble.

 But as Russian forces have been redeployed to the east and south, fighting has subsided in the area near the capital Kyiv and elsewhere.
 There is optimism sport can resume to lift the spirits of the nation, which is trying to qualify for the World Cup on Sunday by winning away at Wales.

-Pavelko met Zelenskyy before leaving Ukraine for Glasgow to see the World Cup playoff semifinal win over Scotland on Wednesday.
-Pavelko then went on to see FIFA President Gianni Infantino in Paris and UEFA President Aleksander Čeferin in Ljubljana, Slovenia.

-“I informed them that we will resume the championships in the war time in Ukraine ... under the bombs and we count on their support," Pavelko said.
-“We are discussing the details.”

-It is not yet clear which parts of the country will be used for matches.

-“We will speak with our military board and the government to discuss how to organize it safely,” Pavelko added.
+It is not yet clear which parts of the country will be used for matches, but Mr Pavelko said all logistical decisions will be taken after speaking with the country’s military board and government to ensure players’ and spectators’ safety.

-Shakhtar has been living with uncertainty in exile for eight years.
-The team has not played in Donetsk since 2014 when forced out by a Russian-backed conflict in its home region of eastern Ukraine, which remains the scene of intense fighting.
+The team, however, has not played in Donetsk since 2014 when forced out by a Russian-backed conflict in its home region of eastern Ukraine, which continues to be the scene of intense fighting now.

 Register for free to continue reading